GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 - **Components** → Pure data
 - **Systems** → Update components

-This design is highly CPU cache-friendly, resulting in high performance and high frame rates.
+This design is CPU cache-friendly, resulting in high performance and high frame rates.

 ---